How is Evergreen different?

 We believe that each of us has a special calling in life where a deep passion meets a burning need in the world, and a series of trials and tests that must be faced with integrity and purpose, in order to live a satisfying and fulfilled life.
 Our mission is to prepare your child for his or her special journey.

-What do you mean by a "Running Partner"?
+What do you mean by a "Running Partner" and "Squads"?

-Evergreen is constantly seeking balance between utilizing the advantages of tech-based learning while minimizing technology practices that isolate or disengage.
-Socratic discussions around this topic will take place regularly in student and parent meetings as we seek first and foremost to learn in community and through hands-on learning.
+We seek first and foremost to learn in community and through hands-on learning.
 Starting around age seven, some core skills learning takes place with high quality online programs that equip students to better engage in the amazing project-based learning that happens at Evergreen.

-Our Kindergarten and first graders have little to no screen time.
-Elementary and middle schoolers use computers for core skills (reading, writing and math) work in the morning for 1-2 hours, depending on the week.
-Individualized learning goals are regularly established and tracked with running partners and guides.
+Our Kindergarten and first graders have minimal technology in the classroom.
+Individualized learning goals are regularly established and tracked with squads and guides.
 A student-created Internet Use Policy ensures technology tools are used appropriately.
 Cell phones must be kept on silent in bags and not used during school.
 If you have questions on the subject of meaningful tech use at Evergreen, please reach out!